UffizziCloud/quickstart/README.md

 Replace `~/.kube/config` with the path to your kubeconfig file if different.
 The host address should look something like this:
 > `web-default-quickstart-c850.uclusters.app.uffizzi.com`

-You can `curl` this address, or copy and past it into your browser to see the application running.
+You can `curl` this address, or copy and paste it into your browser to see the application running.

 **7. Cleanup**
 ``` bash